numerica-ideas/community/terraform/auto-scaling-group-on-aws-with-terraform/README.md

 - **aws_launch_template "instances_configuration"**: This resource defines a launch template that specifies the configuration for the EC2 instances launched by the Auto Scaling Group.
 It includes parameters such as the image ID, key name, instance type, user data script, and security group IDs.
 The launch template serves as a blueprint for creating instances within the Auto Scaling Group.

-**Role**: The launch template serves as a central configuration template for the EC2 instances created by the Auto Scaling Group.
-It enables centralized definition of instance characteristics and configurations to ensure consistency and reproducibility when launching instances.

 - **aws_autoscaling_group "asg"**: This resource configures the Auto Scaling Group.
 It defines the group's name, minimum and maximum number of instances, desired capacity, health check settings, and the VPC subnets where instances will be launched.
 It references the previously defined launch template to specify the instance configuration.

-**Role**: The Auto Scaling Group is responsible for automatic management of the number of instances based on demand.
-It ensures scalability of the infrastructure by adding or removing instances in response to monitoring metrics, such as system load or resource utilization.
-The Auto Scaling Group utilizes the launch template to create new instances with the specified configuration.

 - **aws_autoscaling_policy "avg_cpu_policy_greater"**: This resource creates an Auto Scaling policy that adjusts the capacity of the Auto Scaling Group based on CPU utilization.
 In this example, the policy is set to target tracking scaling with a target value of 50% CPU utilization.
 It ensures that the Auto Scaling Group maintains the desired CPU utilization by scaling the number of instances up or down accordingly.

-**Role**: The Auto Scaling policy defines the rules by which the Auto Scaling Group adjusts its capacity.
-In this case, the policy monitors CPU utilization and increases or decreases the number of instances based on the defined target value.
-This helps maintain a balance between the required capacity to handle the workload and efficient resource utilization.

 - **aws_autoscaling_attachment "asg_attachment"**: This resource attaches the Auto Scaling Group to a Load Balancer target group.
 It specifies the ASG and the ARN of the target group, allowing the instances launched by the ASG to receive traffic from the Load Balancer.

-By combining these resources, the Auto Scaling Group is able to maintain an optimal number of EC2 instances based on demand, while the launch template ensures consistency in instance configurations.
-The Auto Scaling policy monitors and dynamically adjusts capacity based on the defined metrics, ensuring efficient resource utilization and scalability tailored to the application's needs.
+**Role**: All these resources work together in a comprehensive Auto Scaling architecture.
+The launch template provides a centralized configuration template for the EC2 instances, ensuring consistent deployment and reproducibility.
+The Auto Scaling Group utilizes the launch template to create and manage the desired number of instances, automatically scaling the infrastructure based on demand.
+The Auto Scaling policy adds an additional layer of intelligence by dynamically adjusting the capacity of the Auto Scaling Group based on CPU utilization.
+This helps maintain optimal performance and resource utilization.
+Finally, the attachment of the Auto Scaling Group to the Load Balancer target group allows for effective traffic distribution, improving the availability and responsiveness of the application.
+Together, these components enable a scalable, resilient, and efficient infrastructure for handling varying workloads.

 Create a file named `install_script.sh` with the following content: